Fixed Prosthodontics 2

 The student who successfully completes this course will be able to:

-1. Demonstrate procedures used for the restoration of endodontically treated teeth.
+- Describe the procedures for the restoration of endodontically treated teeth.

-2. Demonstrate restoration of endodontically treated teeth using post-and-core systems.
+- Demonstrate how to properly restore endodontically treated teeth using post-and-core systems.

-4. Demonstrate procedures for multiple-tooth preparations for a fixed partial denture.
+- Demonstrate how to properly prepare multiple teeth for a fixed partial denture.

-6. Describe all necessary steps–prior to submitting the case to a commercial dental laboratory–to fabricate fixed partial dentures.
+- Describe all necessary procedures to submit the case to a commercial dental laboratory–to fabricate fixed partial dentures.

 UWSOD Competencies: C-01, C-02, C-03, C-10, C-15, C-19, C-20, C-21, C-23